brc9087/Eat-Da-BurgerHW/README.md

-# EAT-DA-BURGER
+# EAT-DA-BURGER USAGE
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger's name, your app will display the burger on the top of the page under ready to eat area -- waiting to be devoured.

-Each burger in the waiting area also has a Devour button.
-When the user clicks it, the burger will move to the right side of the page.
+Each burger in the ready to eat area also has a Devour button.
+When the user clicks it, the burger will move to the bottom of the page under devoured burgers.

-Each burger on the right side of the page will have a Delete Button.
+Each burger on the will have a Delete Button.
 When the user clicks delete, it will be removed from the db and the page.

-## Installation
+## Usage / Directions
 ---
-1. Run `npm install` to install all dependencies
-2. Run `schema.sql` in MySQLWorkbench
-3. Run node server.js in VSS under the main folder

-## Usage
----
-1. Run `node server.js` to fire up the application
+1. Click the link to fire up app ==> https://immense-waters-93242.herokuapp.com/
-2. Select from the menu to view, add, remove, or update employees, roles, departments
+2. Enjoy!

     ![](./images/AppStartup.JPG)